ehowey/gatsby-theme-catalyst/README.md

 ## MDX Files

+[Read the MDX docs](https://mdxjs.com/)

 MDX files offer a number of improvements and simplifications for GatsbyJS site development and in my opinion are a no-brainer in place of standard markdown files.
-I also appreciate that the fallback can be to simply write normal markdown or javascript files, having access to MDX in your website development workflow is progressive enhancement and does not break any backwards compatability with normal markdown and javascript files.
+I also appreciate that the fallback can be to simply write normal markdown or javascript files, having access to MDX in your website development workflow is a progressive enhancement and does not break any backwards compatability with normal markdown and javascript files.

-[Read the MDX docs](https://mdxjs.com/)

 ## Next Steps